 2. Remove the Old Gasket – Open the stove or insert door and locate the old gasket.
 It’s usually seated in a groove around the door’s perimeter.
 Carefully remove the old gasket.
 You may need to use a screwdriver or pliers to start, but be gentle to avoid damaging the groove.
 Clean out any residue or adhesive left in the groove using a wire brush or sandpaper.
 The surface must be clean for the new adhesive to bond properly.

 3. Prepare the New Gasket – Measure the groove where the gasket will go to determine the length of rope gasket you need.
 Add a couple of inches to ensure you have enough.
 Cut the gasket to length with scissors or a sharp knife.
-(We will do for you when purchasing your gasket at The Stove Shop.
-Have a knife handy during installation to cut of the excess gasket.)

 4. Apply Adhesive – Apply a bead of high-temperature gasket adhesive inside the groove.
 Follow the manufacturer’s instructions for the adhesive you’re using, as some may require a waiting period before placing the gasket.
 Work in sections if the adhesive sets quickly.